Jacob Meyers Player Props: Astros vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins' 3.98 team ERA ranked 19th across all MLB pitching staffs.
+- The Twins had a 3.98 team ERA that ranked 19th among all league pitching staffs.

-- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- Twins pitchers combined to allow 184 total home runs at a rate of 1.1 per game (21st in baseball).

-- Ryan (1-0) gets the start for the Twins, his second of the season.
+- Mahle (1-0) makes the start for the Twins, his second of the season.

-- The right-hander last appeared on Sunday against the Kansas City Royals, when he threw six innings, allowing one earned run while giving up three hits.
+- In his last appearance on Monday, the right-hander tossed five innings against the Miami Marlins, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.